-Prerequisites:
+Prerequisites

-One semester of college biology (BIO 101 or BIO 173) and one semester of college English (ENG 111); completion of CHM 111is recommended.
+One semester of college biology (BIO 101 or BIO 173); completion of CHM 111 is recommended.

-Course Description:
+Course Description

 Prepares students to understand protein structure and function and teaches the laboratory skills needed to successfully work with proteins.
 Focuses on levels of protein structure and protein function.
 Includes common laboratory assays for protein synthesis, purification, detection, and quantification.